 Yes.
 The regulation requires students to have employment while on OPT after completion of studies.
 Students are only allowed a total of 90 days of unemployment in the 12 month period of OPT or 120 days total if working with the 24-month STEM extension.
-During the entire OPT period, students must update ISSS with employment information through the link: OPT Compliance Form
+During the entire OPT period, students must update ISSS with employment information through the link: OPT Employment Update (formerly OPT Compliance Form)

 Does the job I have while on OPT have to be paid employment, or can it be unpaid?